aptos-foundation/AIPs/aips/aip-43.md

 ---
 aip: 43
-title: Token V2 Throughput Improvement
+title: Digital Assets (Token V2 Throughput Improvement)
 author: <a list of the author's or authors' name(s) and/or username(s), or name(s) and email(s).
 Details are below.>
 discussions-to (*optional): <a url pointing to the official discussion thread>
 Status: Draft